S24hz/OptimizeVegasPro16/EN - Optimize Vegas Pro 16.0.0.424.md

 some cool *free* plugins [here](https://github.com/RatinFX/VegasProFlow), check them out! and before you go to the installation process, make sure you have *at least* [.net 4.8](https://dotnet.microsoft.com/en-us/) or higher

+# Note:
+using VisualStudioCode 2024 or higher, case crashes for no reason, thankfully you can fix it by coping the original `vcomp140.dll` file from a windows system that don'n have VSC2024 or higher **installed**. the one i used have the:
+- file version: `14.44.35211.0`
+- product version: `14.44.35211.0`
+- file size: `188KB`

+copy/download the file to the vegas folder root `C:\Users\<Your User Name>\AppData\Roaming\VEGAS Pro\16.0`
+then open vegas normally

 # Done!